Overview of Chainguard Images

 Chainguard Images Overview

 Distroless images are the result of pushing minimalism in containers to the next level.
 When compared to traditional base images such as Alpine or Debian, they are more stripped back, lacking even a shell or package managers.
-However, compared to the empty “scratch” image, they do contain structure essential for the majority of Linux applications such as root certificates for TLS and core files like /etc/passwd.
+However, when compared to the empty “scratch” image, they do contain structure essential for the majority of Linux applications such as root certificates for TLS and core files like /etc/passwd.
+To create such images, Chainguard developed its own Linux distribution, Wolfi, a reference to the world’s smallest Octopus.

 Comparing Images